neingeist/docker-owncloud/README.md

   * `/var/lib/owncloud/data`
   * `/etc/owncloud`

   See the script `run` for an example using host directories as volumes.
+This script also uses `:Z` volume suffixes to make use of SELinux MCS separation on my Fedora host.

 Issues
 ------